pixelnest/pixelnest.github.io/tutorials/2d-game-unity/parallax-scrolling/index.md

 Let's update _EnemyScript_ so it will:

-- disable moving and shooting at start
+- disable moving, collider and shooting at start
 - check when the enemy's renderer is in camera sight
 - destroy when the enemy fully leave the camera